Transparency

 Fees, Interest & Repayment Options

-Understanding the fees, interest rates, and repayment structure of Barclays credit cards is essential, especially if you plan to use the card regularly or carry a balance.
+Understanding the fees, interest rates, and repayment structure of easybank credit cards is essential, especially if you plan to use the card regularly or carry a balance.

 Annual Fees and Transaction Costs

-• Barclays Visa: €0 annual fee, no foreign transaction fees.
+• easybank Visa Credit Card: €0 annual fee, no foreign transaction fees on purchases.

-• Barclays Visa Gold: €59 annual fee, 1.99% foreign currency fee outside the Eurozone.
+• easybank Visa Gold: €59 annual fee, 1.99% foreign currency fee outside the Eurozone.

-All 3 cards allow you to withdraw cash worldwide free of charge, though foreign currency fees of 1.99% apply to the Gold card outside the Eurozone.
-Please note that a minimum withdrawal amount of €50 (or equivalent) typically applies at ATMs.
+All 3 cards allow you to withdraw cash worldwide without a separate easybank ATM withdrawal fee, though foreign currency fees of 1.99% apply to the Gold card outside the Eurozone.
+This means Gold cardholders do not pay an extra ATM withdrawal fee outside the Eurozone, but they do pay the 1.99% foreign currency fee on non-euro withdrawals.
+Please note that a minimum withdrawal amount of €50 or equivalent typically applies at ATMs.

 Interest on Balances and Installments

-After card approval, Barclays may offer an instant cash advance of up to €1,000, which will be transferred directly to your bank account before you receive your physical card.
-Unlike standard purchases or ATM withdrawals, this advance accrues interest immediately from the day of disbursement — it does not benefit from the interest-free grace period.
+After card approval, easybank may offer an instant cash advance of up to €1,000, which will be transferred directly to your bank account before you receive your physical card.
+Like other transfer-style services, this should be treated as interest-bearing from the booking or disbursement date and not like a normal interest-free card purchase.

 Repayment Options